China meat association calls for exporters to disinfect shipments to prevent COVID-19 | Health

 China has ramped up disinfection and virus testing on frozen food after it found coronavirus on imported products and packaging.
 The measures have pushed up costs, disrupted trade, and irritated major exporters.

-The semi-official industry body suggested exporters in COVID-19 hit countries should disinfect the outer packaging of products and the inner side of containers before sealing export products, the association said in a statement at the weekend.
+The semi-official industry body suggested exporters in COVID-19 hit countries should disinfect the outer packaging of products and the inner side of containers before sealing export products, the association said in a weekend statement.
 The initiative was proposed to "ensure the safety of imported cold-chain food and boost consumers' confidence in imported cold-chain products," it said.

 The proposal came after some exporters, including JBS in Brazil, started to take measures including extensive disinfection of products and storage sites, Gao said.
 A source linked to meat exporters in Brazil said the disinfection process started in March, by fumigation.
 Recently, Brazil received an alert from the Chinese to intensify disinfection, the source said.